Jewell Jackson McCabe: Early life

-Jewell Jackson was born in Washington, D.C. on August 2, 1945 to Harold "Hal" B. Jackson and Julia [nee Hawkins] Jackson.
+Jewell Jackson was born in Washington, D.C., on August 2, 1945, to Harold "Hal" B. Jackson and Julia [nee Hawkins] Jackson.
 Hal Jackson [broadcast pioneer] and his partner Percy E. Sutton [politician] started Inner City Broadcasting.
 ICB began after the U.S. Federal Communications Commission ruled that there be an increase in black radio and television.
 ICB owned eighteen radio stations including WBLS-FM where Hal was a broadcaster.
 Hal was known as the "Godfather of Black Radio" and opened doors of opportunity to countless artists – Valerie Simpson and Alicia Keys'performed during Hal Jackson's funeral.

 Julia, Jewell's mother, was active with The Links, Incorporated, the Urban League Guild, and Jack and Jill.
 Jewell's earliest influences also came from her paternal aunts.
-Her aunt Alice [Jackson] Cornish was an elementary school teacher in Washington, DC, one of the first to integrate Washington D.C.'s elementary school system in the early 20th century.
+Her aunt Alice [Jackson] Cornish was an elementary school teacher in Washington, D.C., one of the first to integrate Washington, D.C.'s elementary school system in the early 20th century.
 An accomplished pianist Essie [Jackson] Goldwire was the first black to graduate from the Boston Conservatory of Music.
 Jewell's older sister was an elementary school teacher.
 Jewell's older brother, Hal B. Jackson, Jr. was appointed a Milwaukee Circuit Court Judge in 1972 by Governor Pat Lucy, making HBJ, Jr.the first African-American Judge in the state of Wisconsin.
 Hal Jr. had attended Lawrence Academy in Groton, Massachusetts, (he has been inducted into the Lawrence Academy Hall of Fame) and both Colgate and Marquette University.